moversandshakers/Dot-Cam/README.md

 ![Example camera shot](DotCam/DotCam/dot-cam-shots-1.jpg)

-Front facing slefie with editing to crop and add a mustache!
+Front facing selfie with editing to crop and add a mustache!
 ============================================================